A Structured Approach to Safety Case Construction for AI Systems: Background

 \begin{itemize} \item From design justification to behavioural justification: Safety is demonstrated through what the system does, not only through what it was designed to do. \item From completeness to adaptability: The argument's credibility depends on its capacity to evolve and revalidate itself, not on being once exhaustive. \item From component-level reasoning to ecosystem reasoning: AI assurance must consider interactions between model, tools, and governance. \end{itemize}

-\textbf{Implications for reusable AI safety-case templates.} The divergence between classical and AI safety cases motivates the need for reusable, AI-specific templates that encode appropriate logic, structure, and evidence expectations.
+\textbf{Implications for reusable AI safety-case templates.} The divergence between classical and AI safety cases motivates the need for reusable, AI-specific templates that encode appropriate logic, structure, and expectations for evidence.
 Such templates should enable practitioners to:

 \begin{itemize} \item \textbf{formulate conditional claims} that explicitly capture context, control boundaries, and capability assumptions \item \textbf{structure arguments} that can combine deductive reasoning (for architecture and controls) with inductive and abductive reasoning (for evaluation and mitigation) \item \textbf{incorporate empirical, model-based, and governance evidence} in coherent patterns that can be updated dynamically. \end{itemize}